Travinkel/belsign-photo-doc/BACKLOG_ITEMS.md

 5. **Photo Management** (Priority: Medium, Estimate: 8 points)
    - As a Production Worker, I want to manage photos I've uploaded.
    - Acceptance Criteria:
-     - User can view all photos for an order
+     - User can view all photos for an orderAggregate
      - User can delete photos before QA review
      - User can edit metadata before QA review
      - User receives notifications about rejected photos